perses/perses/docs/user-guides/installing-perses-in-a-container.md

 ## Connect a browser (default)

-Open the Perses console at http://localhost:8080.
+Open the Perses UI at http://localhost:8080.

-You are presented with an empty home dashboard, in light mode.
+You are presented with the home page, in light mode.
-For fun, you can choose optionally to flip the switch in the top right corner to enable dark mode.
+For fun, you can optionally flip the switch in the top right corner to enable dark mode.

 ## What's next?